curl/everything-curl/usingcurl-downloads.md

 When curl transfers data, it will attempt to do that as fast as possible.
 It goes for both uploads and downloads.
-Exactly how fast that will be depends on several factors, including your computer's ability, your own network connection's bandwidth, the load on the remote server you're transferring to/from and the latency to that server.
+Exactly how fast that will be depends on several factors, including your computer's ability, your own network connection's bandwidth, the load on the remote server you are transferring to/from and the latency to that server.
 And your curl transfers are also likely to compete with other transfers on the networks the data travels over, from other users or just other apps by the same user.